Our Approach

 Lead

 Access to education and training gives women the skills and confidence to help and lead others in their community, creating a positive and far-reaching ripple effect.
-Once trained, our midwives not only assist women in labour, they also lead community outreach initiatives to advise on matters such as family planning, infant nutrition, and prevention of harmful traditional practices such as Female Genital Mutilation (FGM), which in turn give women greater control of their own futures and their children’s.
+Once trained, the midwives not only assist women in labour, they also lead community outreach initiatives to advise on matters such as family planning, infant nutrition, and prevention of harmful traditional practices such as Female Genital Mutilation (FGM), which in turn give women greater control of their own futures and their children’s.
 GreenLamp supports midwives through the following programmes:

 Fostering compassionate care at rural health centres